kiranbangde/Jenkins-/README.md

 ## What is jenkins why it is most popular ?

 Jenkins is an open source application written in Java.
 It is one of the most popular continuous integration (CI) tools used to build and test different kinds of projects.

+Jenkins is a simple, extensible, and user-friendly open source tool that provides CI services for application development.

 ### Jenkins is a continious integration tool .